auralisx/wordpress-development-resources/notes/administration/wordpress-setup-in-linux.md

 ```
 sudo mariadb-secure-installation
 ```
 The command will interactively guide you through a number of recommended security measures.
-Then, run the following command to
+Then, run the following command:

 ```
 sudo mariadb -u root -p